evagabriela/WDI/curriculum/week-02/03_dev_tools_debugging/README.md

 You can have as many `debugger;` lines as you want.
 The script will stop at each one and wait for you to tell it to continue.

-We'll take a look at the debugger in more detail later in a later lesson.
+We'll take a look at the debugger in more detail in a later lesson.

 <!--